Why–because analysis

 Why–because analysis (WBA) is a method for accident analysis using graph theory.
 It is independent of application domain and has been used to analyse, among others, aviation-, railway-, marine-, and computer-related accidents and incidents.
-It is mainly used as an after-the-fact (or a posteriori) analysis method.
-Application of WBA aims to ensure objectivity, falsifiability and reproducibility of results.

-The result of a WBA is a why–because graph (WBG), which is a type of causal notation used to represent interdependencies within a system.
-The WBG depicts causal relations between factors of an accident.
-It is a directed acyclic graph where the nodes of the graph are factors.
+It is mainly used as an after-the-fact (or a posteriori) analysis method, and it is applied to ensure that results are objective, falsifiable and reproducible.
+The result of such an analysis is a why–because graph (WBG), a type of causal notation used to represent interdependencies within a system and depict causal relations between factors of an accident.
+It is a directed acyclic graph, the nodes of which are factors.
 Directed edges denote cause–effect relations between the factors.

-WBA in detail

-WBA starts with the question "What is the accident or accidents in question?".
-In most cases this is easy to define.
-Next comes an iterative process to determine causes.
-When causes for the accident have been identified, formal tests are applied to all potential cause-effect relations.
-This process can be iterated for the newfound causes, and so on, until a satisfactory result has been achieved.
+Why–because analyses start with questions regarding the nature of an accident (which is easy to define in many cases), followed by an iterative process to determine causes.
+When causes for an accident have been identified, formal tests are applied to all potential cause-effect relations.
+This process can be iterated for newfound causes, and so on, until a satisfactory result has been achieved.
 At each node (factor), each contributing cause (related factor) must have been necessary to cause the accident, and the totality of causes must have been sufficient to do so.

-The formal tests
+Formal tests

-The counterfactual test (CT) – The CT leads back to David Lewis' formal notion of causality and counterfactuals.
-The CT asks the following question: "If the cause had not been, could the effect have happened?".
-The CT proves or disproves that a cause is a necessary causal factor for an effect.
-Only if it is necessary for the cause in question then it is clearly contributing to the effect.
+Why–Because Analysis uses counterfactual tests and a causal completeness test to determine whether identified causes are necessary and whether the set of causes is complete.A counterfactual test (CT) leads back to David Lewis' formal notion of causality and counterfactuals.
+This test determines whether an effect would have happened without a particular cause, and proves or disproves that a cause is a necessary causal factor for an effect.
+A clear link between a cause and an effect can only be established if that effect cannot occur without that cause.